henry2016/Get-Clean-Data/CodeBook.md

 - WALKING_DOWNSTAIRS
 - WALKING_UPSTAIRS

 These activity names were obtained from the activity_labels.txt file in the UCI HAR dataset.
-They were spliced in the results dta frame by mapping an integer activity factor to the corresponding activity string.
+They were spliced into the results data frame by mapping an integer activity factor to a corresponding activity string.

 #### Subject
 The second variable, named *subject*, is an integer ranging from 1 to 30, representing which of the subjects performed the activity being observed.